 Aspiration, achievement and attainment are promoted and celebrated, recognising that each student is an individual, unique and special.
 At The Ebbsfleet Academy, we insist upon excellent standards of behaviour, including dress, and promote a safe, calm and orderly environment where the focus is on learning.
 A strong current of care, encouragement and reward ensures that Ebbsfleet students enjoy their time at the academy.

-Last September, the academy had its first OFSTED inspection; we were judged good in all aspects.
+The academy had its first OFSTED inspection in September 2016; we were judged good in all aspects.
 The full report can be found on the bottom of this page, but comments included:

 • “There have been impressive improvements in all aspects of the school since opening.”

 • “Strong leadership has led to higher academic standards, better behaviour and increased attendance.”

 • “Pupils understand what it means to be a successful learner.
 They arrive on time for lessons.”

 • “The behaviour of pupils is good.
 Pupils’ conduct around the school is orderly and the atmosphere is pleasant.”

 • “Pupils are polite and courteous to staff, visitors and each other.
 They understand the high expectations of behaviour in the school.”